jaredtambua/opponent-aware-tetris-ai/README.md

 ### Overview

 This project explores competitive Tetris AI through heuristic search, evolutionary optimisation, and opponent-aware decision making.
 The final product contains two AIs that play each other autonomously.
-One plays under consideration of only it's own game state, while the other also accounts for the opponent's state during the decision-making process.
+One considers only its own game state, while the other also accounts for the opponent's state during the decision-making process.

-Unlike traditional Tetris bots that treat Tetris as a single-agent optimisation problem, the opponent-aware agents also extract features from an opponent's game state, and adapts its behaviour accordingly.
+Unlike traditional Tetris bots that treat Tetris as a single-agent optimisation problem, the opponent-aware agent also extracts features from the opponent's game state and adapts its behaviour accordingly.

 ---

 ### Key Features

 * Fully playable Tetris implementation
-* Multiple AI modes governed under a single AI under a rule-based controller
+* Multiple AI modes governed by a single rule-based controller
 * Heuristic search for move selection
 * Genetic algorithm training pipeline for each mode
-* AI vs AI experimentation framework
+* AI-vs-AI experimentation framework
-* Modern Competitive Tetris movement and attack mechanics
+* Modern competitive Tetris movement and attack mechanics

 ---